iamMeshi/moba-board-game/rules.md

 ```
 First blood = 5g
 Kill = 3g
+Assist = 1g
 ```

 ### Destroying towers
-- When an enemy champion is out of lane you may choose to hit the tower
+- Can be attacked during your Fight Phase
 - When the tower has been reduced to 0 life it is destroyed
-- Gold is granted to the champions in the lane.
-The total remains the same but the player can choose how to divide it among those champions.
+- Gold is granted to the champions in the lane
-- When attacking a tower perform a dice roll for each champion in the zone
+- The reward gold from killing a tower can be divded among champions in the lane
-- On a 3 or below that champion takes 1 damage
 ```
 Tower kill = 4g
 ```